jamcalli/Pulsarr/docs/docs/notifications/tautulli.md

 4. Click the **Test Connection** button
 5. Save your settings

-### 3. Sync User Notifiers
+### 3. Automatic Notifier Creation

-After configuring Tautulli:
+After configuring Tautulli, the system will automatically:

-1. Click **Sync Notifiers** to create notification agents for all eligible users
+1. Create notification agents for all eligible users
-2. The system will create a "Pulsarr - Username" agent for each user
+2. Generate "Pulsarr - Username" agents for each user
-3. Users with existing agents will be automatically linked
+3. Link users with existing agents automatically

+No manual intervention is required - notifiers are created and managed automatically when Tautulli notifications are enabled.

 ### 4. Enable for Users